Intermediate filament: In other organisms

 IF proteins are universal among animals in the form of a nuclear lamin.
 The Hydra has an additional "nematocilin" derived from the lamin.
 Cytoplasmic IFs (type I-IV) are only found in Bilateria; they also arose from a gene duplication event involving "type V" nuclear lamin.
 In addition, a few other diverse types of eukaryotes have lamins, suggesting an early origin of the protein.

 There was not really a concrete definition of an "intermediate filament protein", in the sense that the size or shape-based definition does not cover a monophyletic group.
-With the inclusion of unusual proteins like the network-forming beaded lamins (type VI), the current classification is moving to a clade containing nuclear lamin and its many descendents, characterized by sequence similarity as well as the exon structure.
+With the inclusion of unusual proteins like the network-forming beaded lamins (type VI), the current classification is moving to a clade containing nuclear lamin and its many descendants, characterized by sequence similarity as well as the exon structure.
 Functionally-similar proteins out of this clade, like crescentins, alveolins, tetrins, and epiplasmins, are therefore only "IF-like".
 They likely arose through convergent evolution.